 KS2 – KS3

-The SENCo will visit the primary schools, along with the Y7 Learning Manager, prior to students starting at the Academy.
-Concerns about particular needs will be brought to our attention at these meeting.
-Where necessary we will arrange a further meeting and a transition programme will be put in place, where appropriate, to ensure a smooth transition from KS2 to KS3.
+The SENCo visits the primary schools, along with the Y7 Head of Year, prior to students starting at the Academy.
+Concerns about particular needs are brought to our attention at these meetings by primary school staff.
+Where necessary, we will arrange a further meeting and a transition programme will be put in place to ensure a smooth transition from KS2 to KS3 for all students.

-Subject teachers of students joining from other schools during the year will receive information from the previous school via Learning Managers.
-If there is a SEND issue the SENCo, or a member of the Inclusion Department, will contact the previous school to further discuss the student’s needs, and to find out about strategies that work for the student.
+Subject teachers of students joining from other schools during the year (mid-term admissions) receive information from the previous school via Heads of Year.
+If there is a SEND issue the SENCo, or a member of the Inclusion department, will contact the previous school to further discuss the student’s needs, and to find out about strategies that work for the student.
 This will then be shared with staff.

 Transfer between phases of education:

 A member of the Inclusion department will work with parents and students on the transition from KS3 to KS4, supporting students to understand the options process.

 During Year 10 we start the process of discussing with parents and students the transition to Post 16.
 This will involve agencies such as the Careers Advisor.
 LSAs will support with filling application forms to colleges and accompany for college visits and interviews as required.
 The SENCo or a member of the Inclusion department will liaise with the receiving school, college or provision to share information.